 Thermal self-noise aspects (both adjacent channel and co-channel)

 RAN4 decided on a simple fixed-value noise figure model for the UE receiver.
-Generally, the receiver noise figure will vary with the input power level, however the single value noise figure model was considered to be sufficient for the purpose of system studies for SBFD.
+Generally, the receiver noise figure will vary with the input power level, however the single value noise figure model was considered to be sufficient for the purpose of system studies for SBFD, therefore AGC is not modelled.
 RAN4 decided on a NF of [7.5 to 10dB].